Communist Party of Kenya

-The Communist Party of Kenya (CPK) (Swahili: Chama cha Kikomunisti cha Kenya), is a political organisation in Kenya.
-Founded in 1992 as the Social Democratic Party (SDP), the political party has undergone substantial transformations in its name, ideological orientation and political positioning, shifting from social democracy to communism.
-Throughout its history, the Communist Party of Kenya has faced distinct challenges and played a notable role in Kenya's political evolution.
+The Communist Party of Kenya (CPK) (Swahili: "Chama cha Kikomunisti cha Kenya"), is a political party in Kenya.
+Founded in 1992 as the Social Democratic Party (SDP), the party later underwent internal reforms where its name, ideological orientation and political positioning, shifted from that of a social democracy to communism.
+The party has participated in Kenyan politics through elections, political activism and internal factional disputes.

 History

 Formation and early years

 The party was founded in 1992 as the Social Democratic Party (SDP) by Johnstone Makau.
-In its initial years, the SDP had difficulty gaining traction in national elections, receiving 177 votes in the National Assembly during the December 1992 general elections.
-However, it emerged as a prominent player in Kenyan politics during the 1997 general elections, when its presidential candidate, Charity Ngilu, secured 5th position with 7.9% of the national votes.
-The party also won 15 seats in the National Assembly.
+In its early years, the SDP struggled to gain electoral support in national elections, receiving only 177 votes of 5.4 million in the National Assembly elections of the 1992 general election.
+The party achieved greater visibility in the 1997 general election, when its presidential candidate, Charity Ngilu, finished in 5th position with 7.9% of the national vote; winning 15 out of 222 seats in the National Assembly.

-In 2001, Ngilu left the party after the elections, and she was succeeded by James Orengo, who took over as the party's chairman.
-Orengo stood as the party's presidential candidate in the 2002 elections, but received just 0.4% of the vote; the party also lost all 15 seats in the National Assembly.
-Its vote share was reduced to 0.4% in the 2007 general elections, in which it fielded 24 candidates.
-It also failed to win seats in the 2013 elections, receiving only 0.15% of the vote with seven candidates.
+Ngilu left the party in 2001, and was succeeded by James Orengo, who took over as party chairman.
+As the party's presidential candidate in the 2002 general election, Orengo received 0.4% of the vote and the party lost all 15 of its seats in the National Assembly.
+The SDP again performed poorly in the 2007 general election, receiving 0.4%, while fielding 24 candidates.
+It also failed to win seats in the 2013 general election, receiving 0.15% of the vote with seven candidates.

 Transition to communism

-After encountering setbacks in the general elections of 2002, 2007, and 2013, the party underwent a transformative phase in 2011.
+Following its poor performance in the 2002 and 2007 general elections, the party underwent a phase of significant internal changes in 2011.

-Members of the Young Socialist Leaders, including future leaders Booker Ngesa Omole and Benedict Wachira, led a shift towards embracing a fully socialist ideology grounded in Marxism–Leninism in 2013.
+Members of the Young Socialist Leaders, including future party leaders Booker Ngesa Omole and Benedict Wachira, advocated for a shift towards Marxism–Leninism in 2013.
 The SDP leadership of the time, Mutahi Kagwe and Njeri Ndwiga, was replaced.
-Mwandawiro Mghanga assumed the role of National Chairman, with Booker Ngesa Omole and Benedict Wachira assuming the key positions of National Vice Chairperson and Secretary General, respectively.
+Mwandawiro Mghanga assumed the role of National Chairman, with Omole and Wachira assuming the key positions of National Vice Chairperson and Secretary General, respectively.